 Fig 4-18 BreakoutDeterministic-v0 Test Results

-The Breakout RL system is proved to be able to learn playing the game with DQN network.
-Even its award marks were not high, but it showed the DQN system was able to learn to play the game itself by learning from the game screen images and interacting with the game environment.
-Therefore, it provides the practical solution to the similar real-world problem, and shows the power of reinforcement learning.
+The Breakout RL system has proved to be able to learn playing the game with DQN network.
+Even though its reward marks were not high, it has showed that the DQN system was able to learn to play the game itself by learning from the game screen images and interacting with the game environment.
+Therefore, it provides the practical solution to similar real-world problem, and shows the power of reinforcement learning.

 5.1 Observations & Insights

+A key insight that we had observed was that, given the same number of training steps, test results was better when we trained the system at one go, instead of breaking up the training in two parts and applying the training weights from the initial training to the re-training.

 We have not implemented some measures to improve the Breakout RL system results.
-E.g. changing the keras-cl package to implement better ways to utilize the detection of game life lost such as changing the process memory status.
+E.g. changing the keras-cl package to implement better ways to utilize the detection of game life lost such as changing the process memory status, or using a GPU to reduce training time.

-Also we do not train the RL system for longer steps such as 3,000,000 steps or 4,000,000 steps due to assignment time constrains.
-The larger steps can lead to better results.
-Therefore, there still leaves the much improvement space for the Breakout RL system to achieve higher reward marks.
+Also, we did not train the RL system for longer steps such as 3,000,000 steps or 4,000,000 steps due to the assignment time constrains.
+The longer steps can lead to better results.
+Therefore, there still leaves much improvement space for the Breakout RL system to achieve higher reward marks.

 Setup Guide